-Fluctuations in the effective tax rate reflect the effect of the differences in the inclusion or deductibility of certain income and expenses for income tax purposes.
+Fluctuations in the effective tax rate reflect the effect of the differences in the inclusion or deductibility of certain income and expense for income tax purposes.
 Therefore, future decisions on the investments we choose will affect our effective tax rate.
-Surrender value of bank-owned life insurance policies for key employees, purchasing municipal bonds, and overall taxable income will be important elements in determining our effective tax rate.
+Changes in the cash surrender value of bank-owned life insurance policies for key employees, purchasing municipal bonds, and overall taxable income will be important elements in determining our effective tax rate.

-Income tax expense for the year ended December 31, 2021 was \$6.6 million, compared to \$2.6 million for the year ended December 31, 2020.
-The effective tax rate for the year ended December 31, 2021 was 23.8% and for the year ended December 31, 2020 was 19.3%.
+Income tax expense for the year ended December 31, 2022 was \$6.9 million, compared to \$6.6 million for the year ended December 31, 2021.
+The effective tax rate for the year ended December 31, 2022 was 25.6% and for the year ended December 31, 2021 was 23.8%.

-For a further discussion on income taxes, see Note 6 "Income Taxes" to the Consolidated Financial Statements in this Form 10-K
+For a further discussion on income taxes, see Note 6 "Income Taxes" to the Consolidated Financial Statements in this Annual Report on Form 10-K.